ThomasFok/MegaFlash/README.md

 System ROM replacement is required for MegaFlash to function.

 ## Hardware
 The hardware is quite simple.
-All the hard work is handled by Pi Pico.
+All the heavy work is handled by Pi Pico.
 Apple 65C02 CPU only needs to copy data between RAM and Pico.
-Schematic is available [here](./kicad/rev1.0/schematic-rev1.0.pdf).
+Schematic is available [here](./kicad/rev1.0a/schematic-rev1.0a.pdf).

 - Raspberry Pi Pico2 W
 - Winbond 25Q01 NOR Flash memory